zauberzeug/lizard/docs/index.md

 Most of the time it is used in combination with a higher level engine like [ROS](https://www.ros.org/) or [RoSys](http://rosys.io/).
 You can think of the microcontroller as the machine's lizard brain which ensures basic safety and performs all time-critical actions.

+The idea is to not compile and deploy specific C++ code for every new hardware requirement.
+Instead you simply write your commands in a text based language which can be changed on the fly.

 ## Features

 - Shell-like input and output over serial communication to ease the development